LesterLyu/The-Look/deliverables/iteration-01.plan.md

 #### Events

 - We will meet in person at BA before, during, and after tutorial every Tuesday from 11:00am - 2:00pm.
 The purpose of this meeting is to ensure everyone is up to date about the current project status and to address any questions or ideas any team member has.
-This meeting will also be spend planning the goals for next week.
+This meeting will also be used to plan the goals for next week.
 In the future, we plan to use this meeting time to do coding sessions or code reviews.

 - Online video meetings will be held on Saturday 10:00am using _Google Hangouts_ and will typically last around 1 hour.
 The purpose of this meeting is to check in with everyone and make sure everyone's task is being accomplished in a timely manner.
 In this meeting, we will address any questions or concerns anyone has and make changes to our plan accordingly.